Jack Posobiec: Political activities

 Posobiec describes himself as a "Republican political operative".
 During the 2016 election, Posobiec was a special projects director of the political organization Citizens for Trump.
 Semafor found he was by far the most influential voice with dozens of Republican strategists going into the 2024 campaign season.

 He said in 2017 that his work was "reality journalism—part investigative, part activist, part commentary", and that "I'm willing to break the fourth wall.
 I'm willing to walk into an anti-Trump march and start chanting anti-Clinton stuff—to make something happen, and then cover what happens."
-Will Sommer, then an editor at The Hill, said in 2017 that Posobiec "make[s] stuff up, relentlessly", and that "there's no one at that level."
+Will Sommer, then an editor at The Hill, declared Posobiec frequently lies, stating in 2017 that Posobiec "make[s] stuff up, relentlessly", and that "there's no one at that level."

 On June 16, 2017, Posobiec disrupted a Shakespeare in the Park production of Julius Caesar that depicted the title character as a Trump-like figure.
 Posobiec was prompted by Mike Cernovich, another alt-right conspiracy theorist, who had offered a $1,000 prize for anyone who interrupted a performance.
 "You are all Goebbels, you are all Nazis like Joseph Goebbels", he shouted at the audience in a video he posted on Twitter.
 Posobiec was escorted from the event along with another protester, Laura Loomer, who was arrested for disorderly conduct after refusing to leave the stage.

 Posobiec has supported other conservative political figures with similar tactics.
-He promoted e-mails and files leaked to 4chan of Emmanuel Macron shortly before the French presidential election in 2017.
-In a video shot for Rebel Media, he promoted the candidacy of Marine Le Pen of the National Front.
+He promoted e-mails and files leaked to 4chan of President of France Emmanuel Macron shortly before the French presidential election in 2017.
+In a video shot for Rebel Media, Posobiec promoted the candidacy of Marine Le Pen of the National Front.
 Posobiec celebrated the Macron leak at a party hosted by Milo Yiannopoulos.
-In October 2017, Posobiec and Cernovich formed a super PAC called #Rev18 and announced its support for Josh Mandel in the 2018 U.S. Senate election in Ohio.
+In October 2017, Posobiec and Cernovich formed a super PAC called #Rev18 and announced its support for Josh Mandel in the 2018 US Senate election in Ohio.
 In July 2017, Posobiec handed out flyers thanking Democratic senators for "protecting our quality violent porn content", including "ritual Satanic porn videos".
 The flyers were distributed outside the U.S. Senate at a demonstration in support of net neutrality.

 Posobiec organized a "Rally Against Political Violence" in Washington, D.C., on June 25, 2017, to condemn the shooting of Steve Scalise.
 Richard Spencer, another alt-right figure who organized a separate, competing rally at the same time, ridiculed Posobiec's event and called it "pathetic".
 In November 2017, Posobiec encouraged his Twitter followers to target a woman at her workplace after she came forward with allegations that Alabama Senate candidate Roy Moore had attempted to have sex with her when she was 14 years old.
 In Pennsylvania's 18th congressional district special election in March 2018, Posobiec supported Democrat Conor Lamb over Republican Rick Saccone.
 Posobiec described Lamb as a "Pro-Trump Dem veteran".

+Posobiec became a fellow of the Claremont Institute, a conservative think tank, in 2019.